Excel Math Functions: A Detailed Guide

 =SUMPRODUCT(A1:A10, B1:B10)multiplies each element in two arrays and then sums the results. - Error Checking: Use error-checking functions like

-- Q: How do I generate a random number within a specific range in Excel?
+How do I raise a number to a power in Excel?